tribixbite/awesome/README.md

 *   [NVIDIA/Cosmos](https://github.com/NVIDIA/Cosmos) - Cosmos is a world model development platform that consists of world foundation models, tokenizers and video processing pipeline to accelerate the development of Physical AI at Robotics & AV labs.
 Cosmos is purpose built for physical AI.
 The Cosmos repository will enable end users to run the Cosmos models, run inference scripts and generate videos.
 *   [AK391/ai-gradio](https://github.com/AK391/ai-gradio) - A Python package that makes it easy for developers to create AI apps powered by various AI providers.
 *   [codelion/optillm](https://github.com/codelion/optillm) - Optimizing inference proxy for LLMs
-*   [goruck/home-generative-agent](https://github.com/goruck/home-generative-agent) - A home assistant generative agent integration based on langchain and langgraph
+*   [goruck/home-generative-agent](https://github.com/goruck/home-generative-agent) - A home assistant generative agent integration based on langchain and langgraph.
 *   [exo-explore/gym](https://github.com/exo-explore/gym) - EXO Gym is an open-source Python toolkit that facilitates distributed AI research.
 *   [Thytu/Agentarium](https://github.com/Thytu/Agentarium) - open-source framework for creating and managing simulations populated with AI-powered agents.
 It provides an intuitive platform for designing complex, interactive environments where agents can act, learn, and evolve.
 *   [bgorlick/getai](https://github.com/bgorlick/getai) - GetAI - The Easiest to Use AI Model Search & Download API and Interactive Console Tool